Appease/PowerShellClient/README.md

 ```

 ###How do I distribute my ci plan?
-When you run `New-CIPlan` it creates a folder named `.PoshCI` at the root of your project.
-From then on all modifications to your ci plan are maintained inside that folder so your .PoshCI folder is all you need!
+When you run `New-CIPlan` it creates a folder named `.PoshDevOps` at the root of your project.
+From then on all modifications to your ci plan are maintained inside that folder so your .PoshDevOps folder is all you need!

-(pro-tip: check your .PoshCI folder in to source control to version your ci plan along with your code.)
+(pro-tip: check your .PoshDevOps folder in to source control to version your ci plan along with your code.)

 ###Where's the documentation?
 [Here](Docs)